 Leavell College has specific procedures for each of its programs.

 When the necessary information has been received, action will be taken on applications by the Admissions Council of the Seminary.
-This Council is composed of the President, Provost, the Registrar, the Dean of Students, the Dean of Leavell College, and the Director of Testing.
-The Leavell College office will notify applicants of the decision of the Seminary Admissions Council.
+This Council is composed of the Provost, the Associate Vice President of Enrollment, the Dean of Graduate Studies, the Dean of Leavell College, the Vice President of Spiritual Formation and Student Life, and the Director of Leeke Magee Christian Counseling Center.
+The Admissions office will notify applicants of the decision of the Seminary Admissions Council.
 The details regarding a decision of the Seminary Admissions Council are never disclosed nor discussed with the applicant.
 No applicants will be admitted until they have received notice of approval from the office of Leavell College.
-If an applicant has been denied admission, he or she must wait a minimum of twelve months before he or she can reapply if given permission to do so.
-Upon approval, a full application must be submitted to Leavell College after one year has passed.
+If an applicant has been denied admission, he or she must wait a minimum of twelve months before he or she can reapply.
+Upon approval, a full application must be submitted to the Admission's Office.

 Students who complete one degree program and apply immediately for another must complete an abbreviated application.

 The application should be completed at least 30 days prior to the date the applicant wishes to enroll.
 If the applicant has experienced divorce, the application should be completed at least 60 days prior to the anticipated date of enrollment to allow time for interviews and personality profiles.

 Application materials submitted to the Admission's Office are valid for one year from the date filed.
 Students who do not enroll within a year after being granted admission to the Seminary must file a new application.
 Former students who have been out of the college for a full year must file a new application and must re-enter under the latest academic Catalog.

 In compliance with Public Health regulations in the State of Louisiana for all students in institutions of higher learning, the following immunizations are required: